EOSIO/eos/testnet.md

 # Enumivo Testnet
-To date, all work done to experiment with the Enumivo blockchain has been performed using a single instance of eosd hosting all 21 block producers.
+To date, all work done to experiment with the Enumivo blockchain has been performed using a single instance of enudaemon hosting all 21 block producers.
 While this is a perfectly valid solution for validating features of the blockchain, developing new contracts, or whatever, it does not scale.
 Nor does it expose the sort of issues raised when contract and block data must be shared across multiple instances.
-Providing the ability to scale involves deploying multiple eosd nodes across many hosts and lining then into a peer-to-peer (p2p) network.
+Providing the ability to scale involves deploying multiple enudaemon nodes across many hosts and lining then into a peer-to-peer (p2p) network.
 Composing this network involves tailoring and distributing configuration files, coordinating starts and stops and other tasks.

 Doing this manually is a tedious task and easily error prone.
 Fortunately a solution is provided, in the form of the Launcher application, described below.

 ## Testnet nodes, networks, and topology
 Before getting into the details of the Enumivo testnet, lets clarify some terms.
 In this document I use the terms "host" and "machine" fairly interchangeably.
 A host generally boils down to a single IP address, although in practice it could have more.

 The next term is "node."
-A node is an instance of the eosd executable configured to serve as 0 or more producers.
+A node is an instance of the enudaemon executable configured to serve as 0 or more producers.
 There is not a one-to-one mapping between nodes and hosts, a host may serve more than one node, but one node cannot span more than one host.

 I use "local network" to refer to any group of nodes, whether on a single host or several, are all close in that access does not have to leave a secure network environment.

 Finally there is the idea of distributed networks that involve remote hosts.
-These may be hosts on which you may not have direct access for starting and stopping eosd instances, but with whom you may wish to collaborate for setting up a decentralized testnet.
+These may be hosts on which you may not have direct access for starting and stopping enudaemon instances, but with whom you may wish to collaborate for setting up a decentralized testnet.

 ### Localhost networks
 Running a testnet on a single machine is the quickest way to get started.
 As you will see below, this is the default mode for the Launcher application.
 You can set up a localhost network immediately by simply telling the launcher how many producing or non-producing nodes to activate, and perhaps what type of network topology to use.